Home / Blog /What is IPv4 Address? How it works, Classes, & Key Questions

 • Supports video library and conferencing: IPv4 provides video transmission and online conferencing capabilities, supporting meetings, teleconferences, and live streaming.

-IPv4 allows data to be sent without first establishing a connection
+IPv4 address allows data to be sent without first establishing a connection

 4.2 Disadvantages